 During public preview, a paid or trial subscription for Azure AD Basic or Premium editions is required in the tenant to use group-based license management.

 Your feedback is welcome!

-If you have feedback or feature requests, please share them with us using this forum.
+If you have feedback or feature requests, please share them with us using the Azure AD admin forum.

 To learn more about other scenarios for license management through group-based licensing, see: